-- A two storey built form; - Two bedrooms including one on ground with direct access to a courtyard of 12 square metres, - Open plan living, kitchen and dining area on level 1 with . direct access to private open space with a minimum area of 8 square metres; and - One car parking space via a secure single garage. .
+- A two storey built form with a reverse living arrangement - Two bedrooms including one on ground floor. - A 12 square metre courtyard. - Open plan living, kitchen and dining area onthe first floor with direct access to a north facing private open space (balcony) with a minimum area of 8 square metres - One car parking space in a secure single garage.